Accelerated evolution

 Recording transient non-genetic information into DNA

-Directed evolution of artificial proteins and polymers
+Experimental evolution of artificial proteins and polymers

-We are interested in studying how artificially designed proteins that are divorced from the natural evolutionary history of extant proteins evolve.
-We are also interested in understanding the behavior and evolvability of novel proteins containing building blocks that nature has not used before, achieved through expanded genetic codes.We focus on three key questions: Are the statistical features defining sequence-function relationships for artificial proteins meaningfully different from those defining natural proteins?
-Are artificial proteins less or more evolvable than natural proteins and if so, why?
+We are interested in studying how artificially designed proteins or even random sequences—maximally divorced from the natural evolutionary history of extant proteins—evolve.
+We are also interested in understanding the behavior and evolvability of proteins containing building blocks that nature has not used before, achieved through expanded genetic codes.
+We focus on four key questions: Are the statistical features defining sequence-function relationships for artificial proteins meaningfully different from those defining natural proteins?
+How special are natural proteins, using artificial proteins as a comparative biology?
+How easy do new functions emerge from sequences that have no evolutionary history?
 Can artificial proteins access radically new functions?

 Studying atypical DNA replication systems